dkoz/ascension-bot/README.md

 - **Remote RCON**: Control the server(s) directly from Discord.
 - **Chat Logging**:
   - Option to log in-game chat and commands to Discord.
+  - Cross chat from discord to all servers.
 - **Server Monitor**:
   - Utilizes an EOS protocol to query the EOS API for information about your game server.
   - Embeds the information in a Discord channel of your choice.